tiffanylu/tiffanylu.github.io/_projects/AsylumConnect.md

 ## Portfolio

+As Director of Technology, I oversee design and development of the [AsylumConnect Catalog][2].

 - Nov 2017, [AsylumConnect 2016-2017 Annual Report][10]
 - Sept 2017, [AsylumConnect and One Degree Join Forces to Take First Online Resource Database for LGBTQ Asylum Seekers Nationwide][9]
 - Dec 2016 - Aug 2017, AsylumConnect expands to Philadelphia via partnership with [Hack4Impact][8] at the University of Pennsylvania